 Top Tip: I like to serve the dip with a sprinkle of finely chopped parsley!
 I think the herby freshness takes the dip to the top notch level of yum it can be.

 The photo below is to show you everything you need to make the recipe.
-Refer to the printable recipe card for exact measurements.
+Please refer to the printable recipe card for exact measurements.

 As you can see, the recipe calls for: